vidbina/vidbina.github.io/_posts/2014-11-26-heads-in-the-gcloud.markdown

 `*.bash` if you're still on that {{":wink:" | emojify }}) scripts at startup.

+Updating the `gcloud` CLI tool is as simple as running `gcloud components update`.

 ## Authentication
 Google made authentication too easy.
 By simply running